 Most Useful MySQL Queries for Quality Assurance

-There are various types of queries you can run in SQL, but we have identified some most useful MySQL DB queries.
-Before you execute the queries, these two things you must know.
+There are various types of queries you can run in SQL, but we have identified some of the most useful MySQL DB queries.
+Before you execute the queries, these two things you must know, especially if you are considering Security Testing Services to ensure your database is secure during these operations.

 Step-1 - Basic SQL terms